How Much Does Landscaping Cost in 2025?

 Written by HomeAdvisor.

-Landscape installation costs between $1,249 and $6,070, with average front or backyard landscaping costs of $3,523.
-Landscape costs can vary based on several factors, including the scope of the project, the size of the property, and the ongoing maintenance costs.
-For example, planting a few flowers, shrubs, or even trees is much more affordable than installing a walkway, and you’ll spend even more on a new patio or outdoor kitchen.
+Landscape installation costs between $1,249 and $6,281, with average front or backyard landscaping costs of $3,651.
+Landscape costs can vary based on several factors, including the project scope, the property size, and ongoing maintenance costs.
+For example, planting a few flowers, shrubs, or trees is much more affordable than installing a walkway, and you’ll spend even more on a new patio or outdoor kitchen.

 Landscape Cost Calculator